Higgs boson: Symmetry breaking

-In the late 1950s, Yoichiro Nambu recognised that spontaneous symmetry breaking, a process where a symmetric system becomes asymmetric, could occur under certain conditions.

-Symmetry breaking is when a change that previously didn't change the measured results (it was originally a "symmetry") now does change the measured results (it's now "broken" and no longer a symmetry).
-In 1962 physicist Philip Anderson, an expert in condensed matter physics, observed that symmetry breaking played a role in superconductivity, and suggested it could also be part of the answer to the problem of gauge invariance in particle physics.
+In the late 1950s, Yoichiro Nambu recognised that spontaneous symmetry breaking, a process whereby a symmetric system becomes asymmetric, could occur under certain conditions.
+Symmetry breaking is when some variable takes on a value that does not reflect the symmetries that the underlying laws have, such as when the space of all stable configurations possesses a given symmetry but the stable configurations do not individually possess that symmetry.
+In 1962, physicist Philip Anderson, an expert in condensed matter physics, observed that symmetry breaking plays a role in superconductivity, and suggested that it could also be part of the answer to the problem of gauge invariance in particle physics.

 Specifically, Anderson suggested that the Goldstone bosons that would result from symmetry breaking might instead, in some circumstances, be "absorbed" by the massless W and Z bosons.
 If so, perhaps the Goldstone bosons would not exist, and the W and Z bosons could gain mass, solving both problems at once.
 Similar behaviour was already theorised in superconductivity.
-In 1963, this was shown to be theoretically possible by physicists Abraham Klein and Benjamin Lee, at least for some limited (non-relativistic) cases.
-These findings were formally published in April 1963 (Anderson) and March 1964 (Klein and Lee).
+In 1964, this was shown to be theoretically possible by physicists Abraham Klein and Benjamin Lee, at least for some limited (non-relativistic) cases.

 Higgs mechanism

 Following the 1963 and early 1964 papers, three groups of researchers independently developed these theories more completely, in what became known as the 1964 PRL symmetry breaking papers.
 All three groups reached similar conclusions and for all cases, not just some limited cases.
 They showed that the conditions for electroweak symmetry would be "broken" if an unusual type of field existed throughout the universe, and indeed, there would be no Goldstone bosons and some existing bosons would acquire mass.

-The field required for this to happen (which was purely hypothetical at the time) became known as the Higgs field (after Peter Higgs, one of the researchers) and the mechanism by which it led to symmetry breaking, known as the Higgs mechanism.
-A key feature of the necessary field is that it would take less energy for the field to have a non-zero value than a zero value, unlike all other known fields, therefore, the Higgs field has a non-zero value (or vacuum expectation) everywhere.
+The field required for this to happen (which was purely hypothetical at the time) became known as the Higgs field (after Peter Higgs, one of the researchers) and the mechanism by which it led to symmetry breaking became known as the Higgs mechanism.
+A key feature of the necessary field is that the field would have less energy when it had a non-zero value than when it was zero, unlike every other known field; therefore, the Higgs field has a non-zero value (or vacuum expectation) everywhere.
 This non-zero value could in theory break electroweak symmetry.
-It was the first proposal capable of showing how the weak force gauge bosons could have mass despite their governing symmetry, within a gauge invariant theory.
+It was the first proposal that was able to show, within a gauge invariant theory, how the weak force gauge bosons could have mass despite their governing symmetry.

-Although these ideas did not gain much initial support or attention, by 1972 they had been developed into a comprehensive theory and proved capable of giving "sensible" results that accurately described particles known at the time, and which, with exceptional accuracy, predicted several other particles discovered during the following years.

-During the 1970s these theories rapidly became the Standard Model of particle physics.
+Although these ideas did not gain much initial support or attention, by 1972 they had been developed into a comprehensive theory and gave "sensible" results that accurately described particles known at the time, and which, with exceptional accuracy, predicted several other particles, which were discovered during the following years.
+During the 1970s, these theories rapidly became the Standard Model of particle physics.